jhuckaby/pixl-cache/README.md

 cache.set( 'key2', Buffer.alloc(10) ); // length 10
 ```

-Both of these would add 10 to the total byte weight.
-However, you may want to specify your own custom length, especially if you are storing objects or other non-string non-buffer values.
-Also, it should be pointed out that string length is **not** byte length (strings are internally represented as 16-bit in Node.js, so it's basically double).
+Both of these values would add 10 to the total byte weight.
+However, you may want to specify your own custom lengths, especially if you are storing objects or other non-string non-buffer values.
+Also, it should be pointed out that string length is **not** byte length (strings are internally represented as 16-bit in Node.js, so they're basically double size).
 Suffice to say, you may want to specify your own custom lengths.

 To do this, pass a metadata object to `set()` as the 3rd argument, and include an explicit `length` property therein: